vigetlabs/tailwindcss-plugins/plugins/parent-open/README.md

 # parent-open

 This plugin adds parent-open variants to Tailwind.
-This is intended for use with the [HTML Details Element (<details>)](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/details).
+This is intended for use with the [HTML Details Element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/details).

 ## Usage